 I have a strong belief in the notion of teacher-as-researcher and through my leadership in schools I am keen to engage teachers to collaborate in revising curriculum, improving their work environment, professionalizing teaching, and developing effective school policy.
 I have presented nationally and internationally on practical steps in building teacher capacity in de-privatizing teaching and learning.

-I have published in this area of teachers as researchers, authoring two books and a number of journal articles showcasing my experiences and research into leading educational change.
+I have published in this area of teachers as researchers, authoring six books and a number of journal articles showcasing my experiences and research into leading educational change.
 I am currently on the editorial board for the International Journal of Innovation, Creativity and Change.

 I was awarded a Fellowship with the Australian Council of Educational Leaders in recognition of his contribution in this area and to fostering teacher professional learning.